variantstudios/beeglesaircraft.com/_custom_pages/control-surfaces.md

 layout: page
 ---

 Beegles Aircraft Service LLC takes great pride in our ability to repair control surfaces.&nbsp; Surfaces are inspected, repaired and corrosion proofed.
-Once they are completed they are reinspected for condition and conformity.
+Once completed they are reinspected for condition and conformity.

 When you receive a repaired control surface from us it will be accompanied with Beegles Aircraft Service work order paperwork and the FAA Form 8130-3.